mpolden/unp/README.md

 ## Configuration options

-`BufferSize` sets the maximum number of file system to queue.
-This should be large enough to store events that occur while unpacking files.
+`BufferSize` sets the maximum number of file system events to queue in memory.
+This should be large enough to store any events that may occur while archives are unpacked.
 The default value is `1024`.

 `Paths` is an array of paths to watch.